wdv4758h/pypy-extradoc/blog/draft/tm.rst

 Let me remind you that the GIL is the technique used in both CPython and PyPy to safely run multi-threaded programs: it is a global lock that prevents multiple threads from actually running at the same time.
-The reason to do that is that it would have desastrous effects in the interpreter if both threads access the same object concurrently --- to the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.
+The reason to do that is that it would have disastrous effects in the interpreter if both threads access the same object concurrently --- to the point that in CPython even just manipulating the object's reference counter needs to be protected by the lock.